peterhcharlton/info/safer_wearables/sops/participation/temp.md

 # Sending Mail Packs
 {: .no_toc }

-This page describes how to send mail packs.
+This page describes how to put together a Mail Pack to be sent to a participant.
 {: .fs-6 .fw-300 }

 ## Table of contents